glae/blog/_posts/2019-11-06-most-used-shortcuts.md

 I have been using JetBrains' [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Community edition) since 2012.
 A colleague showed us this IDE and its amazing refactoring features and stability.
 At the time, most of us were using [Eclipse](https://www.jetbrains.com/idea/) or [NetBeans](https://netbeans.apache.org/).
 I kept using both Eclipse and IntelliJ during months, then I switched solely to IntelliJ (I guess I ragequited Eclipse after a maven or SVN plugin crash).

 Afterwards I had the opportunity to use and enjoy the IntelliJ IDEA Ultimate version, which contains the very nice SQL client [DataGrip](https://www.jetbrains.com/datagrip/) for instance.
 I also used Android Studio and AppCode which are the dedicated versions for native-mobile development.
-I now mainly use it for Angular (TypeScript / HTML), Spring Boot (Java) and Scala.
+I today mostly use it for Angular (TypeScript, HTML, CSS), Spring Boot (Java), SQL and Scala development.

 ## The absolute `shift+shift`

 This one is the God one.
 The meta one.
 It's like the Windows or Command key on the operating system.
-It can find everything : actions (`ctrl+shift+A`), class (`ctrl+N`), files (`Ctrl+shift+N`), symbols.
+It can find everything: actions (`ctrl+shift+A`), classes (`ctrl+N`), files (`Ctrl+shift+N`), symbols.

 ![shift+shift](/blog/assets/2019-11-06-shift+shift.png "shift+shift")

 It is almost the only one shortcut to know and to pretend to be a senior all-inclusive stack developer.
-Tons of hours saved, that can be then wasted on Twitter or Reddit.
+Tons of saved hours, they can then be wasted on Twitter or Reddit.

 ## Refactoring